JohnEarnest/Octo/docs/MetaProgramming.md

 	next
 ```

-Decompiling the output of the nested `for...next` constructs above helps show the behavior of the macros:
+Where `for` takes a register, a starting value, a number of iterations, and the amount to step the register by on each iteration.
+The above should translate into machine instructions like the following:
 ```
 : main
 	v0 := 16